willkim1126/Project-Foodie/README.md

 - **Number of steps**: Observed difference = 0.9954, p-value = 0.1840
   - Recipes missing descriptions have slightly more steps on average, but this difference is not statistically significant.

-These findings suggest that the missingness pattern in the description column is not completely random (MCAR) but may depend on recipe complexity as measured by ingredient count, indicating a potential Missing At Random (MAR) mechanism.
+These findings suggest that missing descriptions are associated with recipe complexity (fewer ingredients).
+This indicates a Missing At Random (MAR) mechanism, meaning that certain types of recipes are more likely to have missing descriptions, potentially affecting our analysis of recipe characteristics.

 ## Hypothesis Testing